zhenmang/smart-rem-dev/public/README.md

 # Particular attention！ The best solution is to use it with postcss-auto-rem

 **smart-rem and postcss-auto-rem can set rem automatically, it's suitable for Vue Frameworks, React Frameworks, Angular Frameworks, Nuxt Frameworks, Next Frameworks, Node Api, gulp and so on.**

+***<u>Remember that if you have any questions during use, please contact shuaiqiyupu@163.com.
+I'd be happy to help you.</u>***

 # What can this package do？